-All 17 UUEDs completed the survey, giving a response rate of 100%.
-There was considerable variation in the duration (mean total duration: 22.5 +/- 17.2 [5-75] hours) of urological instruction and timing of when urological topics were taught in the formal urological curriculum

-(Figure 1).
-Fifteen schools have a structured urology pre-clerkship curriculum, with a mean duration of 9.5 +/- 6.1 [2-27] hours of pre-clerkship lectures and 5.6 +/- 6.0 [0-24] hours of preclerkship small group instruction.
-In clerkship, the mean duration of lectures is 3.8 +/- 3.9 [0-15] hours and the mean duration of small group instruction is 3.5 +/- 5.8 [0-24] hours.
-All Canadian schools covered the following five topics at least once in their curriculum: hematuria, lower urinary tract symptoms (LUTS), urinary tract obstruction, urolithiasis and instruction on the male genitourinary examination.
-Three topics were underrepresented in the curriculum, with the minority of schools reporting it being taught in the formal urological curriculum: erectile dysfunction (29.4%), uro-trauma (35.3%) and pediatric urology topics (41.2%).
-One school surveyed had a mandatory one-week urology clerkship rotation, while the remaining 16 schools offered a urology selective (median 2 weeks) for students to participate in.
+All 17 UUEDs completed the survey, yielding a response rate of 100%.
+There was considerable variation in the duration (mean total duration: 22.5±17.2 [5-75] hours) of urological instruction and timing of when urological topics were taught in the formal urological curriculum (Fig. 1).
+Fifteen schools have a structured urology pre-clerkship curriculum, with a mean duration of 9.5±6.1 (2-27) hours of pre-clerkship lectures and 5.6 ± 6.0 (0-24) hours of pre-clerkship small-group instruction.
+In clerkship, the mean duration of lectures is 3.8 ± 3.9 (0-15) hours and the mean duration of small-group instruction is 3.5±5.8 (0-24) hours.
+All Canadian schools covered the following five topics at least once in their curriculum: hematuria, lower urinary tract symptoms (LUTS), urinary tract obstruction, urolithiasis, and instruction on the male genitourinary examination.
+Three topics were underrepresented in the curriculum, with only a minority of schools reporting it being taught in the formal urological curriculum: erectile dysfunction (29.4%), uro-trauma (35.3%), and pediatric urology (41.2%).
+One school surveyed had a mandatory one-week urology clerkship rotation, while the remaining 16 schools offered a urology selective (median two weeks) for students to participate in.
 In schools that offered the selective, 24.3% (5-50%) of students completed this experience.
 For urological clinical skills teaching, more than half of schools (64.7%) used SPs to teach male rectal and genital examinations.
-Most UUEDs (64.7%) believed the curricular time devoted to urology was inadequate (Figure 2) and approximately one third (29.4%) felt that their graduates were unprepared to diagnose and treat common urological problems (Figure 3).
-Furthermore, 76.5% of the UUEDs 'strongly agreed or agreed' that a national urology curriculum would be a useful educational resource at their school (Figure 4).
+Most UUEDs (64.7%) believed the curricular time devoted to urology was inadequate (Fig. 2) and approximately one-third (29.4%) felt that their graduates were unprepared to diagnose and treat common urological problems (Fig. 3).
+Furthermore, 76.5% of the UUEDs 'strongly agreed or agreed'